Moesif/kong-plugin-moesif/README.md

 with [Moesif API Analytics](https://www.moesif.com).

 - Kong is an open source API gateway and management layer.
-- Moesif is an API analytics and debugging service.
+- Moesif is an API analytics and monitoring service.

 When enabled, this plugin will capture API requests and responses and log to Moesif API Insights for easy inspecting and real-time debugging of your API traffic.
 Support for REST, GraphQL, Ethereum Web3, JSON-RPC, SOAP, & more